 ![]() |

-“The Great Hack” accurately and effectively communicate “new information” regarding privacy, which can contrast or reinforce the viewer’s fresh memories.
+“The Great Hack” accurately and effectively presents “new information” about privacy, which can either contrast with or reinforce the viewer’s recent memories.

-The paranoia of having “Big Brother” watching us began in the 1960s and 1970s when experts studied the subliminal messages in TV ads.
-Nowadays, people reveal so much information about themselves online that they become predictable enough for companies to influence people’s decisions.
+The paranoia about “Big Brother” watching us began in the 1960s and 1970s, when experts studied subliminal messages in TV ads.
+Nowadays, people reveal so much about themselves online that companies can become predictable enough to influence people’s decisions.

-“The Great Hack” creates awareness of how we can use social media responsibly and continue working for a place where technology and ethics can coexist harmoniously.
+“The Great Hack” raises awareness of how we can use social media responsibly and continues working toward a world where technology and ethics coexist harmoniously.
 It is a challenge we must be ready to take.